giokok-test/simulate-rl/README.md

   script also runs on older Python versions.
 The spawn volume for the pursuer is outlined with green lines only (surface fills were removed to keep the plot responsive).
+  Use ``--profile`` to print how long inference, environment stepping and plotting take.
 - `plot_config.py` renders a stand-alone visualisation of the environment configuration showing an outline of the spawn volume.
 The accompanying `SpawnVolumeDemo.ipynb` notebook calls this script so you can interactively